FlorianEagox/WeeaBlind/README.md

 ### TTS
 - ~~Rework the speed control to use PyDub to speed up audio.~~
 - ~~match the volume of the speaker to TTS~~
+- ~~Checkbox to remove sequential subtitle entries and entries that are tiny, e.g. "nom" "nom" "nom" "nom"
 - investigate voice conversion?
 - Rename "SAPI5" to PyTTSx3 and add better support for SAPI5 and OneCore voices
 - Build an asynchronous queue of operations to perform